Valentino Rossi: Filmography

 In 2003, a film entitled Faster was launched, produced by Mark Neale.
 This film tells the story of racing rivalries in the late 500cc class and the early MotoGP era.
 Faster focuses on the racing rivalries of 2001 and 2002, the early years of Rossi's MotoGP championship reign with Honda.
 Then in 2004, the film Faster & Faster was released, focusing on the fierce rivalry between Valentino Rossi and Max Biaggi.
 In 2011, Mark Neale released a documentary titled Fastest.
 It chronicles the MotoGP rivalry of the 2000s, rocusing on Rossi.
 In 2015, a MotoGP documentary titled Hitting the Apex was released, directed by Mark Neale and produced and narrated by Brad Pitt.
-The film chronicles the journeys of six MotoGP riders, such as Jorge Lorenzo, Marc Márquez, Dani Pedrosa, Valentino Rossi, Marco Simoncelli, and Casey Stoner.
+The film chronicles the journeys of six MotoGP riders: Jorge Lorenzo, Marc Márquez, Dani Pedrosa, Valentino Rossi, Marco Simoncelli, and Casey Stoner.
 The film highlights not only the racing action but also the human side of the riders, including sad moments such as Marco Simoncelli's death in a crash at Sepang.
 Hitting the Apex is considered one of the best MotoGP documentaries ever made.
 In 2016, Monster Energy released the miniseries Valentino Rossi: The Doctor - Series, which chronicles the nine-time world champion's success on the track, character, and appeal to fans.